|

 Witness, and Waiting Time.
 Blood tests haven't been required for years.

-license gets signed by me and your witnesses.
-The witnesses can be any guests over
+by me and your witnesses.
+The witnesses can be any guests over 18 uears old, and are typically

 |